mastodon/mastodon/docs/Extensions.md

 Accounts can be "private" or "public".
 The former requires a follow request to be approved before a follow relationship can be established, the latter can be followed directly.

 Statuses can be "private", "unlisted" or "public".
-Private must only be shown to the followers of the account, public can be displayed publicly.
+Private must only be shown to the followers of the account or people mentioned in the status; public can be displayed publicly.
 Unlisted statuses may be displayed publicly but preferably outside of any spotlights e.g. "whole known network" or "public" timelines.

 Namespace of the scope element is `http://mastodon.social/schema/1.0`.
 Example: